SureshPanneers/JpetStoreDemo/README.md

-# Cisco Demo project Documentation for WAR Deployment to Miniqube clusters
+# Cisco Demo project Documentation for WAR Deployment to Minikube clusters

 ## Prerequisites and Configuration

-Ubunto version

-lsb_release -a

-Output Example:

-Distributor ID: Ubuntu
-Description:    Ubuntu 22.04.4 LTS
-Release:        22.04
-Codename:       jammy

 #### Install below Packages on Jenkins server